nsidc/nsidc0447-scripts/README.md

 ### Setup

-The scripts require the numpy and matplotlib libraries.
+The scripts require the dependencies listed in the `environment.yml` file at the root of this project.

-To install them with [conda](https://docs.conda.io/en/latest/):
+To install the dependencies with [conda](https://docs.conda.io/en/latest/):

 ```
 conda env create -f environment.yml